malf2/TGJCO-March2025/README.md

 Player loses immediately if they go over 21 (bust), without the dealer having to play.

+NOTE: all face cards(J,Q,K) are worth 10 and Aces are worth 1 OR 11 depending on what is most adventurous

 ## Additional Features (Bonus Points)

+Features should be implemented in order and must be compatible with all previous features.

+- **Support 1-5 players**: Upon starting, prompt the user to enter the number of players (1 to 5).
+Allow each player to input a name (up to 12 characters).
+Each player's score should be clearly displayed during their turn.
+- **Multiple rounds with one deck**: After player setup, allow the user to select a number of rounds before shuffling the deck.
+The maximum number of rounds should be set based on the number of players to ensure there are enough cards.
+- **Dealer hits on 'soft' 17**: The dealer should now hit on a total of 17 if one of their cards is an Ace (soft 17).
+- **Blackjack auto-win**: If a player gets a Blackjack (an Ace and a face card, but not a 10), they should automatically win—unless the dealer also has a Blackjack, in which case it results in a push.
+- **Support betting**: Each player starts with £100.
+At the beginning of each round, players can place a bet (any whole number up to their current balance).
+If they win against the dealer, they receive double their bet.
+If they lose or go bust, they forfeit the bet.
+- **Advanced betting**: Blackjack now pays out at 3:2.
+Players have the option to 'double' their original bet but can only take one more card.
+- **Split betting**: If a player is dealt a pair, they can choose to 'split' their hand and play two separate hands.
+- **Card Counting Assistant**: Display a simplified count for the player (e.g., Hi-Lo system) and notify them when the deck is favorable.
+- **AI Opponents**: Introduce computer-controlled players with different playstyles.
+At the start of the game, allow players to add AI opponents (with a total limit of 5 players).
+Support at least two distinct AI playstyles.

 # Card Deck Simulator